wena04/wena04/README.md

 ~ _Communication is key in life_

 Undergraduate student at the University of Washington currently pursuing a *double degree* in Computer Science and Informatics.
+Open to work!

+Currently:
+- Leetcoding & job searching
+- Planning to create a personal website
+- Taking CSE and INFO courses

 ---